Body dysmorphic disorder

 - Societal pressure or expectations of beauty

-- Having another psychiatric disorder, such as anxiety or depression
+- Having another mental health condition, such as anxiety or depression

 Complications that may be caused by or associated with body dysmorphic disorder include, for example: